jeremyboom8/konarciq/README.md

 # Konarciq - Eco friendly adventures

 TL;DR: This was my final project during the last two weeks of the french coding bootcamp Le Wagon.
 Please note: this app is not ready for production.
 It is missing pundit, validations and many other things.
 I would like to thank [@atmosfeer](http://github.com/atmosfeer) for being an awesome teacher.

+You can take a see a complete Demo (4m17s) of the project I made on Youtube by clicking on the image below.

 [![Demo of Konarciq](https://img.youtube.com/vi/sr6BoEmeDF0/0.jpg)](https://www.youtube.com/watch?v=sr6BoEmeDF0)